inko-lang/inko/docs/source/index.md

 # Introduction

-!!! note
-    We are still working on porting content from our old manual into this new one.
-Until this work is complete, some documentation may be missing.

 Welcome to the Inko manual.
 The manual contains a wide range of topics, such as guides for beginners, the internals of the virtual machine, how to contribute to Inko, and more.
 The manual assumes you have prior experience working with